Bonus: Download the purchase order implementation template

 It is important to communicate regularly on how to use Blanket orders to ensure that employees are using Blanket orders effectively.

-We recommend the following cadence to ensure that your employees are only using it for services.
+We recommend the following cadence to ensure that your employees only use it for services.

-1. It makes perfect sense to train your users on how to effectively use blanker purchase orders at the time of launching a new procurement system.
+1. It makes perfect sense to train your users to effectively use blanker purchase orders when launching a new procurement system.

-2. You should do refresher training or reminders to users on how to effectively use blanket orders.
+2. You should do refresher training or reminders to users on how to use blanket orders effectively.

-3. If possible, have an in-system reminder or walkthrough so that every time someone is using a blanket order, they are reminded about the correct usage.
+3. If possible, have an in-system reminder or walkthrough so that whenever someone uses a blanket order, they are reminded about the correct usage.

 4. You could identify some power users who often create more than average purchase orders.
 Once those users are identified, you could do a targeted campaign to communicate the correct usage of blanket orders.